 In vitro demonstrated cellular uptake of siRNA and high gene-silencing efficacy of delivered siRNA

-Cleavable linkage for cytosolic release of delivered molecules
+Cleavable linkages can be introduced for cytosolic release of delivered molecules

 Common aggregation and sedimentation problems for oligos are reduced or eliminated by the PEG segment